llloic11/primenet/README_primenet.txt

 	$ ./primenet.py --register --username [uid] --password [pwd] Currently, only the hostname is automatically detected, if you want to give hardware details from your computer, you can add the corresponding options like this (this is correct for a RaspberryPi4 2GB):
 	$ ./primenet.py --register --cpu_model "ARM Cortex A-72" --features "asimd" --frequency "1500" --L1 32 --L2 512 --memory 2000 --np 4 --hp 0
-You can see those informations by clicking on the corresponding CPU in the cpus page on mersenne.org (https://www.mersenne.org/cpus/).
+You can see the resulting details about the registered computers online by clicking on the corresponding CPU in the cpus page on mersenne.org (https://www.mersenne.org/cpus/).

 primenet.py saves command-line options in the local.ini file, so that you only have to give them once.
 So once you've done the initial computer-registration step, you don't need to repeat your username and password in